dylan-lang/opendylan/documentation/library-reference/source/network/index.rst

    :superclasses: :class:`<server-socket>`

    :keyword element-type: Establishes a new default for the *element-type* of
-      :class:`<TCP-socket>` instances returned by calling :gf:`accept` with this server socket as the argument to :gf:`accept`.
-This default *element-type* may be overridden for any particular call to :gf:`accept` by using the ``element-type:`` keyword to :gf:`accept`.
+      :class:`<tcp-socket>` instances returned by calling :gf:`accept` on this server socket.
+This default
+      *element-type* may be overridden for any particular call to :gf:`accept` by using the ``element-type:`` keyword to :gf:`accept`.
 If no ``element-type:`` is specified when the server socket is created,